 Just incase you strayed from the Ayurvedic path and collected Ama along the way, fasting is a quick and effective fix.

 Ayurveda also recommends fasting one day per week.
-This does not mean no food.
-You can have liquids such as hot milk, lassi, fruit juices, and even fruits if your constitution is uncomfortable to fast.
+Fasting does not mean no food.
+You can have liquids such as hot milk, lassi, fruit juices, and even fruits if your current body-type is uncomfortable to fast.
 Also at night if you feel you may take light vegetable soup.

 A gentle fast allows the agni to recover its strength and burn away accumulated ama, leaving you feeling light and energetic.